International supply chain challenges that impact us all

 The major impacts of the current global supply chain breakdown can be summarised below:

-Many of the major ports throughout the world are experiencing severe congestion including a build-up of both shipping vessels and containers.
-This congestion causes international shipping lines to be either delayed when arriving/departing or in many cases, completely omitting the port of discharge.
+Many of the major ports throughout the world are experiencing severe congestion.
+Including a build-up of both shipping vessels and containers.
+This congestion causes international shipping lines to be either delayed when arriving/departing or in many cases.
+It completely omitting the port of discharge.
 All aspects of supply chain logistics are affected and therefore are running behind time in all required operations.

 International Freight Rates

 Shipping lines are currently experiencing a substantial lack of vessel space.
 Container slots are much harder to come by and importers are having to book further in advance in order to lock in their spot.
 Due to the ongoing logistical issues that are constantly arising, the demand for services has considerably increased.
 As a result, shipping lines are taking advantage of these demands by increasing average freight costs by up to 1000% in some areas.
 Importers are having to fork out much more resources than previous in years for their cargo to be made available to them down under.
 In short, these costs will indirectly be forced onto consumers which you can expect to see towards the end of the year.

 With the rise in port congestion in destination ports, shipping lines are struggling to have their containers returned to them at origin.
 The increase in containers arriving into Australia and the decrease of them departing causes issues in the availability of empty containers at major origin ports such as China.
 There are currently unprecedented amounts of empty equipment being stored in container yards around the country.
 There is no way of having them removed and shipped back to their origin unless exporting cargo is required.
 Shipping lines are having to send vessels from Australia directly back to their home ports, with nothing but empty containers.
 This is a cost that again will indirectly fall onto the consumer.